David Allen (author): Careers

 Allen grew up in Shreveport, Louisiana where he acted and won a state championship in debate.
 He attended New College (now New College of Florida) in Sarasota, Florida, and completed graduate work in American history at the University of California, Berkeley.

 After graduate school, Allen began using heroin and was briefly institutionalized.
 He is an ordained minister with the Movement of Spiritual Inner Awareness.
 He claims to have had 35 professions before age 35.
 He began applying his perspective on productivity with businesses in the 1980s when he began consulting at Lockheed's human resources department.

-Publications and habitat
+Publications

 Allen has written three books: Getting Things Done: The Art of Stress-Free Productivity, which describes his productivity program; Ready for Anything: 52 Productivity Principles for Work and Life, a collection of newsletter articles he has written; Making It All Work: Winning at the Game of Work and Business of Life, a follow-up to his first book.
 In 2015, he also wrote a new updated version of Getting Things Done: the Art of Stress-Free Productivity.

 In 2024, David Allen has co-authored Team: Getting Things Done with Others on how to work effectively in groups using GTD Principles.